Social Media Policy

 - Horizons S&P Financial Select Sector Covered Call ETF

 Individual shares of the Horizons-branded exchange traded funds (the "Funds") may be purchased or sold in the secondary market throughout the regular trading day on the New York Stock Exchange through a brokerage account.
 However, shares are not individually redeemable directly from the Funds.
-Each Fund issues and redeems shares on a continuous basis, at NAV, only in blocks of at least 50,000 shares ("Creation Units"), principally in-kind for securities included in the relevant Index.
+Each Fund issues and redeems shares on a continuous basis, at NAV, only in blocks of shares ("Creation Units"), principally in-kind for securities included in the relevant Index.
+The Creation Unit for HSPX and HKOR is 50,000 shares and the Creation Unit for HFIN is 25,000 shares.

 Before investing you should carefully consider the Fund's investment objectives, risks, charges and expenses.
 This and other information is in the prospectus, a copy of which may be obtained by